-This tutorial will show you how to easily create a simfile for DTXMania with Guitar Pro by converting MIDI to DTX file.
+This tutorial will show you how to easily create a song or simfile for DTXMania with Guitar Pro by converting MIDI to DTX file.

 DTXMania is a free japanese Guitar Hero-like rhythm game but for drums trainings only.